AMADE128/MonkStudio/README.md

 - Properties of the audio (all editable).
 - Play / Stop button.
 - Mute and Loop button.
-- You can drag and drop audio files, add them to game objects, and it follows the game object as it should.
+- You can drag and drop audio files, add them to GameObjects to convert the GameObject into audio sources (More than one audio file can be added to the same GameObject).

 ### v0.8